CDAT-amigos/survey/README.md

 Client side resolvers are located in the [resolvers](./src/apollo/resolvers) folder.
 I've created a reusable AppSync friendly resolver generator.
 For how to use, see the [updateUserAttributes](./src/apollo/resolvers/updateUserAttributes.js) resolver.

+## How to contribute

+Create a new branch for each feature and bug fix.
+Create a pull request to merge with master.